Water is Coming: Climate adaptation, sea-level rise and urban solutions

 Water is one of the greatest challenges of our time.
 Rising sea levels and more frequent cloudbursts demand radical change in urban design and organization.
 Cities like Copenhagen, Venice and Jakarta are already dealing with the inevitable question: How can we adapt to the water instead of fighting it?

-In the Water is Coming exhibition, DAC is seeking to create a deeper understanding of our dependence on water and the challenges it poses to our cities.
-The exhibition also presents different solutions for how we can live with water in the future.
+Photo: Anders Sune Berg In the Water is Coming exhibition, DAC was seeking to create a deeper understanding of our dependence on water and the challenges it poses to our cities.
+The exhibition also presented different solutions for how we can live with water in the future.

-In the exhibition, we focus on a future with rising water levels from all directions.
-Dive into current knowledge, bold visions, completed projects, extensive research, and historical perspectives.
-Be inspired by how citizens are adapting to a new daily life with water, and how scientists, architects, urban planners, municipalities, and organizations are working together to create solutions for our shared future with water.
+In the exhibition, we focused on a future with rising water levels from all directions.
+You could dive into current knowledge, bold visions, completed projects, extensive research, and historical perspectives.
+And you could be inspired by how citizens are adapting to a new daily life with water, and how scientists, architects, urban planners, municipalities, and organizations are working together to create solutions for our shared future with water.

 Explore the exhibition